shash64/TelegramBot/README.md

    pip install -r requirements.txt

-Please, before running the `MoonMapper.py` file, create a bot via the **BotFather** on Telegram and copy the token to paste it into the main file.
+Please, before running the `MoonMapper.py` file, create a bot with the **BotFather** on Telegram and copy the token to paste it into the main file.

 You also need an RPC to make buy and sell requests; you can use, for example, **Helius** (free).
 To do this, create a Helius account, copy your key and enter the RPC link in the following files: `pool_utils.py`, `common_utils.py`, and `amm_v4.py`.

 Please note that some features have not yet been developed, including the sniper, copy trading, and slippage automation.

-The bot only works with **Raydium AMM pairs**, meaning you cannot trade pairs created with other DEXs or Raydium CPMM/CLMM pools.
+(⚠️) The bot only works with **Raydium AMM pairs**, meaning you cannot trade pairs created with other DEXs or Raydium CPMM/CLMM pools.